SumanDeyashi/Webpage_Translater_Using_Jquery_Json/README.md

 Download all files(bg.png, bg1.png, style.css, index.html, jquery.min.js, logo.png) put it in one folder.
 After that run index.html file on your favorite browser.

-Technology Used: HTML/HTML5, CSS/CSS3, JavaScript, jquery, JSON.
+Technology Used: HTML/HTML5, CSS/CSS3, JavaScript, jQuery, JSON.

 Duration: Nov, 2018 to Dec, 2018.